1-AlenToma/expo-sqlite-wrapper/README.md

 # expo-sqlite-wrapper
  This is an ORM, build around `expo-sqlite`.
 It will make operation like `UPDATE`, `SELECT` AND `INSERT` a lot easier to handle

+## This Lib has been moved to [react-native-sqlite-orm](https://github.com/1-AlenToma/react-native-sqlite-orm).
+Most of the code is outdated so use [react-native-sqlite-orm](https://github.com/1-AlenToma/react-native-sqlite-orm) instead

  ## Installations
 ```sh